Huge HVLS fans that reduce bacteria, moisture, and humidity

 Complementary Dehumidification Systems

-A mechanical dehumidifier system can be integrated to further reduce the humidity of the building as well as a desiccant heat pump system.
-Eliminating moisture will also reduce the spread of airborne bacteria, since high volumes of bacteria are found in water droplets suspended in the air.
+A mechanical dehumidifier and a desiccant heat pump system can be integrated to reduce the humidity and condensation in the building further.
+Eliminating moisture will also reduce the spread of airborne bacteria since high volumes of bacteria are found in water vapor and droplets suspended in the air.
+An industrial dehumidifier can remove up to 160 pints of water depending on the model and the square feet of coverage.
+Be aware that a warehouse dehumidifier can be noisy, so take note of that before proceeding.

 Some of the worst areas for airborne bacterial growth are stagnant zones that have excess humidity.
-Humidity makes surfaces damp which facilitates the growth of bacteria, mold and viruses.
-Mold is often not visible, but spores are present and will germinate when conditions have sufficient moisture.
-As spores germinate, produce more spores and multiply, they significantly reduce air quality and also can contaminate food and appliances such as coffee pots.
+Humidity makes surfaces damp, which facilitates the growth of bacteria, mold, and viruses.
+Mold is not always visible, but spores are present and will germinate when conditions have sufficient moisture.
+As spores germinate, they produce more spores and multiply and significantly reduce air quality.
+Bacteria also contaminate food and appliances.

-The growth of microorganisms such as mold can increase the risk that individuals will become sick.
-If those individuals are employees and they become sick then their morale and productivity will decrease.
+The growth of microorganisms, such as mold, can increase the risk that individuals will become sick.
+When employees become ill, their morale and productivity will decrease.
 The best way to discourage the growth of mold and bacteria is by keeping humidity levels low and by circulating air.
 The best way to keep air circulating is by installing an HVLS fan.

 - Better air quality